NellielProject/Nelliel/documentation/DEV-GUIDE.md

  - Constants must be ALL CAPS and prefixed with `NEL_` or `NELLIEL_`.

 ## Functions, Classes and Structure
  - Procedural is not evil.
 OOP is not the Holy Grail.
+Functional is fine too.
 Use what makes sense for a given situation.
  - Function names should be prefixed with `nel_`
  - Classes should be within the `Nelliel` namespace.
  - If a class instance or mutable variable needs to be accessible in a global scope it must be encapsulated inside a function.

 ## SQL and Queries
 All schemas and queries should follow SQL standard (ANSI) when reasonably possible.
 When something is not covered in the standard then a commonly implemented alternative can be used.
-If there is none widely used, a RDBMNS-specific option may be added to the `SQLCompatibility` class.
+If there is none widely used, a RDBMS-specific option may be added to the `SQLCompatibility` class.

 In cases where a data type is not fully cross-compatible or has a differing name (e.g. the BINARY equivalent in PostgreSQL is BYTEA), an equivalent may be used for the specific RDBMS so long as the behavior is indistinguishable.